viralgupta/CTC_CMS/README.md

 # TODO

-- check if all omits are added for all the log statements
-- only add log if the stage is not DEV
 - add scroll pagination on table
 - use Tanstack Virtual for rendering big tables
 - create rds in stack itself